syncfusion-content/maui-docs/MAUI/LinearProgressBar/Animation.md

 documentation: ug
 ---

-# Animation in .NET MAUI ProgressBar (Progress Bar)
+# Animation in .NET MAUI SfLinearProgressBar (Linear Progress Bar)

 The progress bar provides animation support to visualize the progress value changes in an interactive way.